LERa: Replanning with Visual Feedback in Instruction Following: EXPERIMENTS

 \subsection{Agents}

-The LERa approach functions solely as a replanning module, meaning it cannot be used for initial plan generation with guarantees on its exutability.
-To evaluate the replanning capability of LERa, we incorporate ground-truth plans with agents that achieve the highest success rates in their respective environments.
+The LERa approach functions solely as a replanning module, meaning it cannot be used for initial plan generation with guarantees of effectiveness.
+To evaluate the replanning capability of LERa and isolate its replanning performance from errors in other modules, we used ground-truth plans and oracle agents.
+Oracle agents are those that have perfect or near-perfect knowledge of the environment and execute actions with the maximum achievable probability of success (usually 100\%).

-In our experiments across all environments, we employed an Oracle agent as the main baseline.
-This agent is provided with a complete initial plan that solves the task assuming that there are no objects with altered states or execution errors.
-Those plans are predefined and known for each task in all environments.

-However, the agent not able to replan and strictly follows the predefined plan.
-If an action in the plan cannot be executed, the agent simply moves on to the next action.
-In the VirtualHome and PyBullet environments, the agent achieves a 100\% success rate (SR) as long as there are no changes in the scene.
-In the ALFRED environment, when using ground-truth (GT) plans, the agent successfully completes tasks with an SR of approximately 75\%.
-Although we use the GT plans, ALFRED’s predefined templates are suboptimal, as they do not account for hidden objects in receptacles.
-For example, if an agent is retrieving a knife from one of multiple drawers, the oracle may teleport to an empty one.
-These imperfections reduce SR by approximately 15–20\%.
-An additional $\approx 5\%$ drop results from AI2THOR bugs, such as unexplained \textit{``PutObject''} failures or objects being rendered without corresponding masks.
+We used oracle agents for each virtual environment in our experiments and the agents that were not able to replan are denoted as ``Oracle''.
+These agents were provided with a complete, predefined initial plan that solves the task assuming there are no objects with altered states or execution errors.
+Therefore, if an action in the plan cannot be executed, the Oracle agents simply moved on to the next action, eventually leading to a failed episode.
+In the VirtualHome and PyBullet environments, the agents achieved a 100\% success rate (SR) as long as there were no changes in the scenes.
+In the ALFRED environment, the Oracle agent successfully completed tasks with an SR of approximately 75\%.
+Although the GT plans were used, ALFRED’s predefined templates are suboptimal, as they do not account for objects hidden in receptacles.
+For example, if the task is to retrieve a knife from one of multiple drawers, Oracle may teleport to an empty one.
+These imperfections reduced SR by approximately 15–20\%.
+An additional $\approx 5\%$ drop resulted from AI2THOR bugs, such as unexplained \textit{``PutObject''} failures or objects being rendered without corresponding masks.